The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

 Notes

 Transfer the cooled cacciatore into an air tight container and transfer to the freezer.
 The day of serving, thaw it out in the morning and bring to room temperature.
 Transfer to a skillet / pan and reheat over low-medium heat until warmed through.
-For the slow cooker use this Slow Cooker Chicken Cacciatore recipe!
+SELECT THE RIGHT CHICKEN

 Kate says